maci0/gke-inference-from-scratch/part1.md

 - ✅ NCCL plugin installed for RDMA communication
 - ✅ Validated RDMA performance with NCCL tests

-This infrastructure can support single-node inference, distributed multi-node inference, and advanced patterns like `KV cache sharing` that we'll explore in later parts.
+This infrastructure can support single-node inference, distributed multi-node inference, and advanced patterns like `KV cache sharing` that we'll explore in later parts of this series.

 ### 9.3 Verify Cluster Setup